ClassOrg-Data-Sci-2024/Future-Tense-Construction-L2English/final_report.md

 -   `Writing_Sample`: an ELI (English Language Institute) writing test
 -   `MTELP_Conv_Score`: combined score from the Michigan Test of English Language Proficiency.

 (Raw scores were provided in the data set.)
-Proficisency was also operationalized by the level of course the student was in:
+Proficiency was also operationalized by the course level, the student was in:

 -   `2`: Pre-Intermediate
 -   `3`: Intermediate